 Call forwarding is a popular business telephony feature that makes sure your customer’s calls never go unanswered.
 When the feature is activated, inbound calls can be automatically redirected to another extension or phone number.
 It is a great option for business owners who want calls to minimize lost sales leads by redirecting calls to a mobile number when no one answers a desk phone.

 However, call forwarding does not ensure that a lead will never go to voicemail.
 This is why some businesses choose to use an answering service in addition to enabling this feature.
 You can learn more about this option by checking out our guide to the best answering services.

 3. Call Hold & Transfer

 Call hold and transfer are a core functionality found in most business telephony systems.
 In basic terms, it works by letting you place a caller on hold and sending them to another extension or phone number.
 Most services on the market offer this feature in some shape or form.
 To decide on which service is best for you, take a look at our guide to the best call management systems.

 Call recording is a VoIP module that allows workers to record calls for training and reference purposes.
 Depending on the service, calls can either be recorded company-wide or on an individual, on-demand basis.
 Some solutions even offer cloud storage space so that you don’t have to use up valuable space on your own network.
 Call record is especially helpful in customer service or sales environments where it can be useful to save important conversations.
 However, the feature works even better when your system also offers HD voice calling.

 5. Caller ID

-Inbound caller ID provides key data on callers before the phone is answered, including name and phone number.
-This VoIP feature is useful for blocking anonymous or unknown calls and helps auto-attendants route known callers to predesignated destinations.
-Outbound caller ID allows extension users to select which ID to use when placing an outbound call, which important for anyone using their personal phone for work.
+Caller ID provides important information on callers before anyone on your team picks up the phone.
+Common information includes the user’s name and phone number.
+It can also include the city and state that the person is calling from.
+This is useful for blocking anonymous or unknown calls.
+Additionally, outbound caller ID allows extension users to select which ID to use when placing a call.
+This is ideal for anyone using their personal device for work.